 Fulton is a tiny town located in the state of Alabama.
 With a population of 216 people and just one neighborhood, Fulton is the 375th largest community in Alabama.

-Fulton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fulton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fulton is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Fulton who work in sales jobs (33.52%), office and administrative support (21.98%), and maintenance occupations (13.19%).

 Because of many things, Fulton is a great place for families with children to consider.
 First of all, many other families with children live here, making Fulton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Fulton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Fulton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.